Blubber (novel): Plot

-The "trial" falls apart when Wendy, as judge, denies Linda her right to a "lawyer", and Jill, frustrated with herself for so readily following Wendy's lead, finally stands up to Wendy, who also arouses Jill's anger by making a racial slur against Tracy, who is Chinese-American.
+The "trial" falls apart when Wendy, as judge, denies Linda her right to a "lawyer", and Jill, frustrated with herself for so readily following Wendy's lead, finally stands up to Wendy.
+Wendy arouses Jill's anger by using a racial slur against Tracy, who is Chinese-American.
 Linda, who has been locked in the classroom closet, is set free by Jill.
-Wendy, furious that Jill has dared to question her authority, threatens to make Jill "sorry [she was] ever born".
+Wendy, furious that Jill dared to question her authority, threatens to make Jill "sorry [she was] ever born".

-Jill comes to school the next morning to find that Wendy has made good on her threat and turned the entire class against her, tagging her with the nickname "B. B." (short for "Baby Brenner").
+Jill comes to school the next morning to find Wendy has made good on her threat and turned the entire class against Jill, tagging her with the nickname "B.B." (short for "Baby Brenner").
 Jill's tormentors include Linda, who has joined with Wendy and is more than willing to bully one of her former harassers.

-Jill believes that she can be stronger by playing into the jokes.
-However, when she tries to laugh at their taunting, they even use that to make fun of her.
-Instead, Jill goes further to fight against the bullying by setting Wendy, Linda, and Wendy's best friend Caroline against each other, telling Caroline she should make her own decisions and that she is no longer Wendy's best friend, that Linda has taken her place, which Linda affirms.
-Caroline is hurt and Wendy is furious at Linda.
-Jill makes friends with Rochelle, a quiet girl in the class who has never participated in the bullying.
+Jill believes she can be stronger by playing into the jokes.
+However, when she tries to laugh at the taunting, the others even use that to make fun of her.
+Jill goes further to fight the bullying by setting Wendy, Linda, and Wendy's best friend Caroline against each other.
+She tells Caroline she should make her own decisions and that Linda has taken her place as Wendy's best friend (which Linda affirms).
+Caroline is hurt, and Wendy is furious at Linda.
+Jill makes friends with Rochelle, a quiet girl who has never participated in the bullying.

 By the end, although the class atmosphere is tense, no one is being singled out or picked on.
-Jill comments (the book is in a first-person narrative) on how the friendships in the class have changed completely in the classroom but how Tracy is a friend she can always count on having.
+Jill comments on how friendships in the class have changed completely, but notes that Tracy is a friend she can always count on having.